Autonomous / Unmanned Systems

 Flexibility

 Satellite airtime options are increasingly diverse.
 You can choose which airtime service will best meet your needs, and pay only for the data you need transmitting.
-We recommend Iridium SBD or Certus 100 for mobile applications.
-Also consider Inmarsat IDP or Velaris if your device is stationary or slow moving.
+We recommend Iridium SBD or Certus 100 for real-time data transmission.
+Also consider Viasat IoT Nano if your device is a little more latency-tolerant.

 How To Choose The Best Satellite Solution For Your System